kwan22/habits/level2.md

 - 6a rb various places
 - 7a 500m-1 wallbounce

+*Introduction to active movement in towels-2, using hyper before/on transition to trivialize the cycle*

 #### Basic entity tech and game mechanics
 This includes dream jumps (2b), fastbubbling, using bubbles as dashes, archie, liftboosted tech (hollows 2 hyper, hollows 3 wallbounce).